vanheeringen-lab/genomepy_manuscript/manuscript.md

 ## Code availability
-Genomepy is freely available under a MIT license and can be installed using Bioconda @doi:10.1038/s41592-018-0046-7, Pip @url:https://pypi.org, or directly used in workflows with our Docker @doi:10.5555/2600239.2600241 [image](https://quay.io/repository/biocontainers/genomepy?tab=tags) or snakemake @doi:10.1093/bioinformatics/bty350 [wrapper](https://snakemake-wrappers.readthedocs.io/en/stable/wrappers/genomepy.html).
+Genomepy is freely available under the MIT license and can be installed using Bioconda @doi:10.1038/s41592-018-0046-7, Pip @url:https://pypi.org, or directly used in workflows with our Docker @doi:10.5555/2600239.2600241 [image](https://quay.io/repository/biocontainers/genomepy?tab=tags) or snakemake @doi:10.1093/bioinformatics/bty350 [wrapper](https://snakemake-wrappers.readthedocs.io/en/stable/wrappers/genomepy.html).
 Code and documentation are available on [github](https://github.com/vanheeringen-lab/genomepy) and [github-pages](https://vanheeringen-lab.github.io/genomepy/), respectively.